-Figure 7 shows the average bandwidth required to establish the first ten sessions at the same time. f_1 shows the lowest value for all the cases.
-Even though we chose f_2 to minimize the average bandwidth consumption on the links, when we sum all the sessions, f_2 results in the highest values.
+Figure 7 shows the average bandwidth required to establish the first ten sessions at the same time. $f_1$ shows the lowest value for all the cases.
+Even though we chose $f_2$ to minimize the average bandwidth consumption on the links, when we sum all the sessions, $f_2$ results in the highest values.
 Between them lie the values for simulcast and layered video.
 When the number of requests is small (10 requests), the average bandwidth used by layered encoded distribution is greater, but for larger number of requests it is surpassed by the values of simulcast.

 Figure 8 shows the maximum number of simultaneous sessions that could be set up.
-The results show performance in the following order, from better to worse: the proposed algorithm using f_1 , the proposed algorithm using f_2 , layered transmission and simulcast.
+The results show performance in the following order, from better to worse: the proposed algorithm using $f_1$ , the proposed algorithm using $f_2$ , layered transmission, and simulcast.
 There were few cases in which our proposed algorithm was surpassed by the layered video approach.
 This occurs, for example, when we have several clients connected to a non-active node that request different quality streams.

-Even when the location of senders are concentrated in a region of the network, the advantage of f_2 is relatively small although results are not shown in this paper.
-With f_2 we expected to increase the number of possible simultaneous sessions, reducing the bandwidth consumption per link, at the expense of increasing the number of used links.
-However, this increase was done greedily and did not improve the results.
+Even when the location of senders are concentrated in a region of the network, the advantage of $f_2$ is relatively small although results are not shown in this paper.
+With $f_2$ we expected to increase the number of possible simultaneous sessions, reducing the bandwidth consumption per link, at the expense of increasing the number of used links.
+The problem is that it increases greedily the number of used links in the tree.